vlaidet/vlaidet/README.md

 <h1 align="center">Hi 👋, I'm Valentin</h1>
-<h3 align="center">I am 25 years old.
+<h3 align="center">I am 26 years old.
 Passionate about computer science, I started programming as an autodidact in 2014.
-I specialize in React.JS and Laravel</h3>
+I specialize in Next.JS and Laravel</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=vlaidet" alt="vlaidet" /></a> </p>

-- 🌱 I’m currently learning **Angular, Symfony, Kotlin and Flutter**

-- 👨‍💻 All of my projects are available at [www.valentin-laidet.fr](www.valentin-laidet.fr)
+- 👨‍💻 [IN REDESIGN AND NOT UP TO DATE] All of my projects are available at [www.valentin-laidet.fr](www.valentin-laidet.fr)

-- 💬 Ask me about **React and Laravel**
+- 💬 Ask me about **Next and Laravel**

 - 📫 How to reach me **dev-ngu@protonmail.com**